Seyi Vibez and other talented upcoming artists to watch out for in 2023

-Seyi Vibes, Ruger, and 5 Other Uprising Nigerian Music Artists to Watch Out for in 2023
+Seyi Vibez, Ruger, and 5 Other Fast-Rising Nigerian Music Artists to Watch Out for in 2023

 - Every year, the Nigerian music scene keeps growing with amazing talents of diversified sounds, and a fan base to reckon with

-- Last year witnessed an array of good sounds from uprisings and established artists who represented the country around the world
+- The year 2022 witnessed an array of good sounds from uprisings and established artists who represented the country around the world

-- Legit.ng has gone further to compile a list of some up-and-coming artists to keep an eye on this in this year 2023
+- Legit.ng has gone further to compile a list of some up-and-coming artists to keep an eye on this year 2023

 As the Nigerian music industry continues to gain global recognition for its burgeoning genre Afrobeats and other indigenous sounds that distinguish us on a global scale, it is only meaningful that Legit.ng compiles a list of upcoming acts who have given us a taste of their potential in the previous year.